ca2los/js-notes-1/notes.md

 ---

 ## Functions
-A function is a named section of code that can run every time it's called by name.
+A function is a named section of code to invoke every time it's called by name.
 In other words, a function is a named block statement holding expressions.
 ````javascript
     function printAmount() {                        // The statement is function named as "printAmount" with no parameters,
         console.log("$" + amount.toFixed(2));       // It contains an expression for printing a value in the console.